MMadlos/dashboard-users-registration/README.md

     - Check bug / Example: if I click on page 5 when items per page are 5, then I change items per page to 20, user list disappears. ✔️
   - Previous - Next buttons ✔️

+- Add Bar chart with number of user registration by year ✔️

 - Get users from API
-- Add chart map pointing with dots where are the users
+- Add chart map pointing location of the users

 - Dark / light mode
 - Group options